Flower Power: Why The Lavender Symbolism Is Totally A Breath Of Fresh Air

 Clean and clear

-Known to have been used by the Romans in spas, massages, and for burning incense, the lavender’s fresh fragrance is believed to represent purity, cleanliness, and innocence.
+Known to have been used by the Romans in spas, massages, and for burning incense (see our post about chakras and incense), the lavender’s fresh fragrance is believed to represent purity, cleanliness, and innocence.
 Since a pure heart allows us to possess undefiled and uncompromised motives, it becomes easier for us be to more understanding of others and to see things from better perspectives.
 Not only does it provide us with honest and wholesome desires, but it also allows us to remain free from any bitterness and to lead a life of compassion and love.

 Being at peace with the world